EthanYixuanMi/Student-Research-Day-Projects-in-Wenzhou-Kean-University/README.md

   - Achieved superior denoising performance with improved PSNR and SSIM on both Chest-10% and Head-25% datasets
   - Outperformed state-of-the-art MSE-based (e.g., RED-CNN) and GAN-based (e.g., DU-GAN, WGAN-VGG) models in both visual and quantitative evaluations
   - Demonstrated effectiveness of dual-domain learning through comprehensive ablation studies

+This paper has been accepted to the International Joint Conference on Neural Networks (IJCNN) 2025.
+[Click here to see the paper].

 #### 2. Enhancing Portfolio Optimization with Data Fusion and Machine Learning in Quantitative Finance (Outstanding Research Award Winner at SRD 2024, Wenzhou-Kean University)